click to visit StorageSearch.com home page

 Meanwhile Texas Memory Systems provides a guaranteed 30% overprovisioning inside its enterprise SLC flash SSDs.
 A blog by the company explains why they think 30% is a particularly optimal number.
 BTW this is memory which is additional to the capacity which the customer sees on their invoice.
 That's an additional 3 terabytes in the RamSan-630 - and upto 150GB on the company's RamSan-20 PCIe card.

-2.5" SSDs all currently use small SSD architecture controllers.
-In the Nitro N2 launched by pureSilicon in January 2012 - the usable capacity is 1.6TB compared to 2TB of raw flash inside.
+Going back to classical SSD architecture for now- in the small SSD architecture 2.5" Nitro N2 launched by pureSilicon in January 2012 - the usable capacity was 1.6TB compared to 2TB of raw flash inside.

 When it comes to RAID-like approaches the percentage of an SSD's internal flash storage which is lost due to RAID techniques varies from manufacturer to manufacturer.
 In some markets the impact is greater than others.
 That's why SandForce enables oems to turn-off this feature in the SF-2200 - for cost sensitive consumer markets because it frees up the capacity of an entire flash chip in an entry level 8 chip array to give 14% extra capacity.